About the Game

 Castlevania: Symphony of the Night is a Playstation 1 action/RPG by Konami, released in 1997.
 It's the direct sequel to Dracula X: Rondo of Blood on the TurboGrafx16-CD.
 Symphony of the Night steered away the Castlevania series from the typical stage-by-stage platformer to something new and different.
 Think of it as Metroid meets Final Fantasy; elements of an RPG are incorporated into a style a gameplay where you explore Dracula's castle in an open-ended process.
 The development of these features can be attributed to Koji Igarashi, the game's director and one of the team's newest members.
 Igarashi was instrumental in refining the game's control scheme.
 His primary motivation for the abrupt design change was seeing dozens of Castlevania games in the "used" bargain bin in Japanese video game stores, as linear Castlevania games offered limited replay value after completion.
 He also established an official Castlevania canon, in an attempt to tie up several loose ends in the series' time line during Symphony of the Night.

 In Japan in 1998, Symphony of the Night was ported to the Sega Saturn.
 This was more of an enhancement-port of the original PlayStation version, rather than just a direct port.
-It included extra features such as extra playable characters, an expanded weapons and items list and two map areas (four if you count the reversed areas) that are unavailable on any of the other releases.
+It included extra features.
+They include an expanded weapons and items list and two map areas (four if you count the reversed areas) that are unavailable on any of the other releases.
+You can also play as Maria or Richter!
 Unfortunately, this version remained a Japan-only release.

 X-BOX LIVE ARCADE